Boys Camp Director

 Year round, Yogev, lends his expertise in consulting for high school and middle school teams by implementing different schemes, running skills clinics and designing practice plans and full season curriculums.

 In the springtime, Yogev develops current and perspective NBA Players for the NBA Draft as well as European Leagues.

 Head Basketball Advisor

-Elliot is currently the Coach of the Yeshiva University Men's Basketball team (yumacs.com).
-Coach Steinmetz, a 2002 graduate of YU's Sy Syms School of Business who lettered on YU's basketball team for three seasons from 1999-02, is responsible for overseeing all aspects of the Yeshiva University men's basketball program while ensuring the academic success of its student-athletes.
-He won championships as head coach of the varsity basketball teams at both North Shore Hebrew Academy High School and Hebrew Academy of Nassau County, and coached the gold medal-winning United States 18 and Under Boys Basketball Team for the Maccabiah Games in Israel.
+Coach Steinmetz is currently the Head Basketball Coach at Yeshiva University (yumacs.com).
+He is responsible for overseeing all aspects of the Yeshiva University men's basketball program.
+He won championships as head coach of the varsity basketball teams at both North Shore Hebrew Academy High School and Hebrew Academy of Nassau County, and coached the gold medal-winning United States 18 and Under Boys Basketball Team for the Maccabiah Games in Israel and Australia.

-In his first three years at the helm, Steinmetz led the men's basketball team to three straight appearances in the Skyline Conference Championships.
+In his first five years at the helm, Steinmetz led the men's basketball team to five straight appearances in the Skyline Conference Championships.
 In his second year, the Maccabees won 12 Skyline games which tied a program record.
 That same year, Yeshiva hosted and won its first home playoff game since the 2001-02 season.
-He has coached three players who were named Skyline First Team All-Conference plus one Skyline Rookie of the Year.
+He has coached eight players who were named Skyline First Team All-Conference plus two Skyline Rookies of the Year.

 In 2016-17, Steinmetz was voted the Skyline Conference Coach of the Year by all the coaches in the conference.
 He led the Maccabees to a 15-10 overall record and 11-5 in Skyline play.
 The Maccabees clinched a berth in the Skyline Conference Championships for a third straight year.